hookdeck/hookdeck-vercel/README.md

 1. Request to Hookdeck Source URL
 2. Request to Vercel URL

-You can remove the middleware by uninstalling and removing any configuration and directly using the [Hookdeck Source](https://hookdeck.com/docs/sources?ref=github-hookdeck-vercel) URL where you previously used the Vercel URL, for example, as your Stripe or Shopify webhook URL.
+You can remove the middleware by uninstalling the package and removing any configuration and directly using the [Hookdeck Source](https://hookdeck.com/docs/sources?ref=github-hookdeck-vercel) URL where you previously used the Vercel URL, for example, as your Stripe or Shopify webhook URL.

 ### Parallel Matching